 Fiber is just a thread implemented in user space.

-Fibers are easier to reason about and have perf advantage of much cheaper context switching.
-Fibers are very well suited for handling concurrent IO operations where a processor mostly wait for data to become available, and threads usually have pretty big context switching cost.
+Fibers are easier to reason about than threads.
+And have much cheaper context switching cost.
+Fibers are well suited for handling concurrent IO operations where a processor mostly wait for data, and threads usually have pretty big context switching cost.
 So multiple fibers running in a single thread is an effective solution.

 Here is a simple program I wrote to explore fibers.
 You can find the full example below.